anoma/nspec/docs/tutorial/engines/index.juvix.md

     Thus, the behaviour of time stamping servers can be described as serving time stamping requests.

-    !!! quote "Details of a time stamping request"
+    !!! note "Details of a time stamping request"

         A time stamp request has the following form: